ggreer/geoff.greer.fm/_posts/2016-03-18-warrantless-fingerprinting.md

 ---
 date: '2016-03-18 23:24:34'
 layout: post
-slug: warantless-fingerprinting
+slug: warrantless-fingerprinting
 published: true
-title: Warantless Fingerprinting
+title: Warrantless Fingerprinting
 categories:
 - Rationality
 ---

-Imagine a world in which the police needed a warrant to dust a crime scene for fingerprints.
-After a crime is discovered or reported, the police have to go to a judge and demonstrate probable cause that person X is involved.
-If the judge agrees, the fingerprint warrant is issued.
-Only then can the police dust the crime scene for fingerprints, and the only information they're allowed to us is whether X's fingerprints are found.
-If
+Imagine a world in which the police needed a warrant to find latent fingerprints.
+That is, after a crime is discovered or reported, the police have to go to a judge and demonstrate probable cause that person X is involved.
+If the judge agrees, a fingerprint warrant is issued.
+Only then can the police dust the crime scene for fingerprints, and the only information they're allowed to use is whether X's fingerprints are present.

 It would be a world much like this one, except criminals would be caught less often.